 Interview participants to understand as much as possible about them, the people they work with, and their business.
-Speak with all the participants, preferably one-on-one for about 30 minutes each.
+Therefore, speak with all the participants, preferably one-on-one for about 30 minutes each.
 Speak with each face-to-face, or at least by way of a teleconference.

 Sequence for Interviewing Participants

 First meet the executive sponsor, the business partners, the project team, and then the participants.
-Keep your interviews around twenty to thirty minutes each.
-Conduct the interviews privately and assure participants that their responses will be kept CONFIDENTIAL.
+After that, keep your interviews around twenty to thirty minutes each.
+Moreover, conduct the interviews privately and assure participants that their responses will be kept CONFIDENTIAL.